What does United Way do?

 Whether or not you donate to United Way (or ANY organization) is a personal choice that only you can make.
 You need to follow your heart and do what you believe is right.
 United Way provides funding and support to vital programs here in our community.
 Supporting only one program or agency does not solve local issues.
 It’s when we work together that our communities improve.

-Are United Way funds distributed evenly among agencies?
+Are United Way funds distributed evenly among local programs?

 No. Annually, the Review Panels and Community Impact Committee review funding requests, visit agencies and evaluate the program request.
-They then make recommendations based on the needs of the community being addressed by each program.
+They make recommendations based on the needs of the community being addressed by each program, and measurable outcomes it provides.

 Are United Way contributions tax-deductible?